PaperPrototype/Intro-Coding-and-Computers/5 - Arrays + Pointers/Lecture/english.md

 }
 ```

-We change the "hello" variable to be a pointer (aka, address) of the type "char" by putting a star symbol afterwards, namely `char*`.
-The star symbol `*` just signifies it is a "pointer" (aka address number) variable.
-An address variable is just a number telling us which "byte" is the beginning of the array (or what byte is the beginning of our data, sometime just a single item, and not an array).
+We change the "hello" variable to be a *pointer* by putting a star after the type, namely `char*`.
+The star symbol `*` just signifies it is a "pointer" (aka *address* variable).
+An address variable is just a number telling us which "byte" some piece of data starts out at.
+Sometimes this is the beginning of an array, and sometimes it is just a single item.

-We don't have to use the square brackets to access stuff in an array.
-A "pointer" (address variable) just points to the first item in an array (or a singel item), so we can access the first item and ignore the rest in our array, by "going to" the address.
+We will use the `hello` pointer to access the first item in the word "Hello" (and ignore the rest) by "going to" the address in the `hello` pointer (since an address points to the beginning of some peice of data).

-To "go to" the address of our variable and access the first item we have to tell C to "go to" that address.
-We do this by putting a star symbol `*` in front of the variable.
+To "go to" the address of our `hello` pointer (and access the first item) we tell C to "go to" that address by putting a star symbol `*` in front of the `hello` variable, like this `*hello`.

 Change your code to the following.